 MSW students may take an Independent Study course as an elective within the School of Social Work.
-Generally independent study courses are designated with the prefix SWK and number 692.
-SWK 692 Independent Study.
-Course content may not be redundant of other course work.
-An Independent Study course must enrich the basic course of study and allow the student to pursue indepth a specialization within the profession of social work.
-Work expectations regarding both quantity and quality, must be comparable to other graduate level social work courses.
-Independent study courses require ongoing, and scheduled, meetings with the instructor, and must result in some research producing one or more substantive products, such as a paper, poster presentation, etc. No student will be allowed to independently register for an independent study course using the SOAR system.
+Generally, independent study courses are designated with the prefix SWK and number

+692. SWK 692 Independent Study.
+Course content may not be redundant of other coursework.
+An Independent Study course must enrich the basic course of study and allow the student to pursue in-depth a specialization within the profession of social work.
+Work expectations regarding both quantity and quality must be comparable to other graduate-level social work courses.
+Independent study courses require ongoing and scheduled meetings with the instructor and must result in some research producing one or more substantive products, such as a paper, poster presentation, etc. No student will be allowed to register for an independent study course using the SOAR system.

-All independent study requests must be made in writing to the Director, School of Social Work.
+All independent study requests must be made in writing to the MSW Coordinator and approved by the School of Social Work Director.
 The request must include an in-depth plan of study for the independent study course.
-The plan of study includes a proposal for the independent study, the intended outcome of the independent study, the steps to achieve the outcome, as well as a timeline of when the intended outcome will be completed.
-The plan of study must be approved by the Director, School of Social Work and agreed to by the specific faculty member who will be undertaking the independent study with the student.
+The plan of study must consist of a proposal for independent study, the intended outcome of the independent study, the steps to achieve the outcome, and a timeline for when the intended outcome will be completed.
+The plan of study must document the agreement of the faculty member who will be undertaking the independent study with the student.
 The plan of study will be retained in the student's academic file maintained in the School of Social Work.
-Only permanent faculty members, not adjunct faculty members, may serve as an independent study faculty member of record.
+Only permanent faculty members may serve as an independent study faculty member of record.